-I am teaching workshops in building resin and metal/resin jewelry at BeadFest and a few other places this year.
+I am teaching workshops in building resin and metal/resin jewelry around the country.
 Students will build transparent layers of resin and learn casting.
 In my “Resin, Relics and Ancient Objects” workshop, students will get hands-on tips to create pieces emulating color-encrusted ancient artifacts and construct transparent glass/resin that is much lighter to wear and can be carved, marked, and finished with sgraffito.

 For the first time in November, I will be teaching “Stones, Bones and Sacred Jewelry,” a transformational art and jewelry retreat in Indonesia that focuses not only on practical and necessary jewelry techniques but my practice of embedding talismans, intention, text, and prayers into resin jewelry and metal work.
 On field trips, students will learn this process, a common practice in Indonesian culture, through a medicine man and series of blessings, rituals, and ceremonies.
 We focus on building a shaman collar using our own objects, altering leather, fabricating metal for resin jewelry, and the process of generating talismans.
 This is ICE Resin in its highest art form!
 For the good of the whole. —SLK

-Learn more about resin jewelry making–including how to combine resin with metalwork, resin casting, using found objects and paper in resin, and much more, from basics to way-beyond-basics–with Jen Cushman and Susan Lenart Kazmer in their beautiful new book, Explore, Create, Resinate Jewelry: Mixed-Media Techniques for Using ICE Resin.
-And don’t miss Jen’s free tutorial on making a cast resin skeleton leaf similar to the ones Susan shared above.
+Learn more about resin jewelry making–including how to combine resin with metalwork, resin casting, using found objects and paper in resin, and much more, from basics to way-beyond-basics–with Susan Lenart Kazmer in Resin Alchemy.